 The Gift Of Coaching

 In my senior year of college, my roommate and I joined a local gym.
 I went early in the morning when the gym wasn’t too crowded.
 It wasn’t long before I started meeting “the regulars.”
-It turned out the techniques I had read about were good, but there was something different now that other lifters surrounded me.
+It turned out the techniques I had read about were good, but there was something different about having an opportunity to learn firsthand from people who knew what they were doing.
 They were willing to share techniques that worked better for them and discuss other methods that were less successful.
-I could watch the exercises being performed in real-time, try things out and figure out what was working for me and what wasn’t.
+I could watch the exercises being performed in real time, try things out, and figure out what was working for me and what wasn’t.
 I still remember the morning I tried to hit one more rep on the bench press without a spotter or collars on the bar.
 The wobbling of the barbell over my head as the weights fell off either side is a sensation and memory I will never forget.
 I was mortified.
 No one judged.
 They had all been there.

 In medical school, lifting became somewhat of an addiction.
 It was my outlet.
 After lectures ended each day, the gym was filled with classmates.
 While talking to a friend, he touted his gains while working with a personal trainer.
-My thought: “Why?
-I’m getting really strong and figuring it out by myself.”
+I thought: “Why?
+I’m getting really strong and figuring it out myself.”
 He went on to tell me that you can absolutely get stronger while working out on your own, but the impact of the personal trainer had been immense for him.
-My next thought: “If you want to waste your money, go right ahead.
-I got this.”
+My next thought was: “If you want to waste your money, go right ahead.
+I’ve got this.”

 Fast-forward ten years to my post-fellowship life.
 My workouts were sporadic at best, and I had lost my passion for lifting heavy things.
 My wife had started working with a personal trainer, and she dragged me along for one of her sessions.
-The workout was so intense that I found myself hovering over the garbage pail retching.
+The workout was so intense that I found myself hovering over the garbage pail, retching.
 I had never worked out with that much intensity in my life.
-Before long, I abandoned personal training and was back in the gym hitting the weights by myself.
-In my late-30s, I was in the best shape of my life.
+The experience reinvigorated my love of exercise.
+Before long, I was back in the gym, hitting the weights by myself.
+In my late 30s, I was in the best shape of my life.
 I always knew what I wanted, but I needed someone to clear out the cobwebs and remind me of my potential.

 If you are still reading, I will assume you knew where this was headed.
-We clearly understand the benefits of coaching in sports.
+I clearly understand the benefits of coaching in sports.
 Many of us have even experienced the benefits of a personal trainer.
 But the idea of a physician coach might still seem foreign.
 Some of you might be skeptical of physician coaching.
 You might think that it sounds contrived or that the value is questionable.
-And, if you had asked me my thoughts on physician coaching two years ago, I would have agreed with you.
+And if you had asked me my thoughts on physician coaching in 2020, I would have agreed with you.
 What I have come to learn since beginning this journey is that you can indeed do this work on your own, just like I used to do.
 But a good coach can help you get results faster and more effectively.

 I wish I had found coaching sooner.
 The truth is, however, I wasn’t ready for coaching before now.
 Like my personal training experience, I didn’t understand the value because I wasn’t struggling.
 When I lost my passion, a coach reminded me of my potential and set me back on track.
 I found coaching at the perfect time, and it changed everything.
 I found coaching when it would have the greatest impact on my life, career, and family.
 I'm not sure I understood what I was doing when I embarked on this coaching journey, but Pandora’s box is open, and there is no turning back now.
 Once you see that there is a different way, you cannot unsee it.
 Could I get back to working out alone?
 Absolutely.
 I’m just not willing to give up the gains.